herointene/COVID19_HongKongCases/README.md

 ### 2022 Update

-DUe to Omicron hit the place, the data will no longer updated by government since Feburary, this program will catch cases before Feb 2022 only.
+Due to Omicron hit the place, the data will no longer updated by government since Feburary, this program will catch cases before Feb 2022 only.

 ### 2020 0802 Update
 Uploaded a full version of dataset, contains Chinese characters data